xji3/xji3.github.io/Tutorial/index.md

 ![site_with_new_name](./images/new_site_title.png)

-I feel also want to change the tiny single line at the lower left corner.
+I also want to change the tiny single line at the lower left corner.
 We could do this by modifying the "default.html" file.

 ![footer](./images/modified_footer.png)